Our West Lancashire: Electoral performance

-The group has contested elections successfully on West Lancashire Borough Council and has unsuccessfully contested elections on Lancashire County Council.
+The group has contested elections successfully on West Lancashire Borough Council and, in 2025 on Lancashire County Council.
 The group has never contested general elections, although Councillor Adrian Owens, the current Leader of the group, has formerly been a Conservative Party candidate for West Lancashire and South Ribble in the House of Commons.

-The group contested the 2021 United Kingdom local elections in West Lancashire and Lancashire.

 West Lancashire Borough Council

 Our West Lancashire's first councillor was Councillor Adrian Owens, who broke away from the Conservative Party in 2015.
 He won re-election in 2016 and 2021.
 The group gained a second councillor, Ian Davis, in a by-election on the Derby ward in 2017.
 The group gained a further four councillors – Gordon Johnson, Jane Thompson, Kate Mitchell and Ian Rigby – in the 2019 West Lancashire Borough Council election.
-The group has complete control of the Derby ward.

 In the 2022 West Lancashire Borough Council election, Ian Davis retained his Derby ward seat but the group failed to win any of the other seats that it contested.
-Our West Lancashire therefore continues to have seven councillors on West Lancashire Borough Council in 2022/23.